asha-saini06/java-refresher-notes/Notes.md

 * Runs on port **80** (HTTP) and **443** (HTTPS)
 * Used for requesting HTML pages, CSS, JS, JSON, images, etc.

+#### HTTP Protocol in Web Applications
+The HTTP protocol defines how requests and responses are exchanged in web applications.
+Common methods include:

+- **GET**: Used to request data or resources from the server (e.g., fetching a web page).
+- **POST**: Sends data to the server, typically used in form submissions.
+- **PUT**: Updates existing resources on the server.
+- **DELETE**: Removes specific resources.

+These methods form the backbone of web-based communication and RESTful services.

 **HTTPS**

     HTTPS = HTTP + SSL/TLS